 The Motor Speech Laboratory is equipped with instrumentation to study the respiratory, laryngeal, and articulatory speech systems and to understand how these systems work together to support speech production.
 A Respitrace system is available for the collection of respiratory data.
 A Glottal Enterprises airflow and air pressure system and a KAYPENTAX Electroglottograph are available for the collection of laryngeal data.
 High quality microphones (wired and wireless) are used to transduce acoustic signals and assess articulation.
 The Communication, Mobility, and Balance laboratories are equipped with instrumentation to assess and treat balance and gait.
 Equipment include a NeuroCom Smart Equitest Balance Master, a Polhemus Magnet Motion Tracking System, and gaming peripherals.
 The data analysis laboratory is equipped with multiple permanent computer work stations.

-The lab staff includes one full-time Research Associate, doctoral students, Master’s Speech-Language Pathology students, and 10-15 undergraduate students each semester.
+The lab staff includes one full-time Research Associate, a postdoctoral research fellow, doctoral students, Master’s Speech-Language Pathology students, and 10-15 undergraduate students each semester.

 Jessica E. Huber, Ph.D.